 There are many reasons to be optimistic about the future of New York real estate: the local economy and its diverse industries that employ New Yorker’s and attract new highly skilled professionals from around the country as well as internationally.
 Also, the city’s myriad of cultural activities, universities, restaurants, museums, theater, among many others, create an exceptional and unique lifestyle.
 New York today is indeed the cultural capital of the world that is up and running 24/7.

 It fits well with today’s millennials, generation X and baby boomers who are moving back to the city from their “empty nests” in suburbia.
 New York’s rich history, location, political stability lifestyle and its industries attract investors and foreign buyers alike.
 Never in the city’s history has it experienced such a high inflow of foreign capital and an interest of foreign nationals to live in New York City either full or part-time.

 The U.S. Census Bureau has estimated New York City’s population at 8,550,405 as of July 2015.
-This represented an increase of 375,300 residents (or 4.6 percent) from April 2010.
-The population is forecasted to grow by 9 million by 2020.
+An increase of 375,300 residents (or 4.6 percent) from April 2010.
+The population of New York City is forecasted to grow by 9 million by 2020.

 Housing remains and will continue to stay in high demand for many years to come.
 The notion that the prices are too high does not take into consideration the global market, the population as well as income growth in New York City.

 The local economy no longer solely depends on the economic conditions of New York City, New York State or the United States.
 Today’s New York industries cater to the world.
 Finance, entertainment, law, shipping, and technology are just a few of the significant contributors to world economies.
 As the saying goes: “Just buy it and hold.”
 You won’t be disappointed.